 Deciding which customer feedback solution is right for your business can seem complex.
-With NPS, CSat and more custom feedback solutions like Stella Connect offering different insights and benefits, how do you choose?
+With NPS (Net Promoter Score), CSat and more custom feedback solutions like Stella Connect offering different insights and benefits, how do you choose?

 The first question to ask yourself is what you’re actually trying to achieve.
 Are you looking to get feedback on specific areas of your business, identify brand advocates, track the performance of your front-line team, or some combination of all of these things?
 Taking time to think about this question can help guide your strategy.